MathiasReker/Security-Lite/README.md

     Check your shop for all known vulnerabilities

 Download Lite version here: https://github.com/MathiasReker/Security-Lite/releases/latest

-This module use no overrides and passes PrestaShop's Validator.

 ## The PRO version can be bought here: https://addons.prestashop.com/en/website-security-access/44413-security-pro.html